 Cats, especially young cats, have a need to play to practice and maintain their hunting skills.
 Cats are innate predators, so they need to find an outlet for this behavior.
 This is especially common with indoor cats – as they are denied access to the stalking grounds full of prey that they would have in the wild, so they look for alternative things to hunt – namely you!

 The easy way to ween them off this is to provide them with cat toys to use instead.
 Interactive cat toys are a great way to get your kitty to stop attacking you and also get them healthier and more stimulated.

-Another possible answer to the question, 'why does my cat bite me?'
-Kittens start losing their baby teeth at around nine weeks of age, and to ease the comfort of their new teeth coming through, you can expect lots of chewing.
-Again, this is a great time to teach them that your toes and fingers aren't for them to bite on by giving them the option of cat toys to chew on instead – particularly those made of cloth.
-You can also discourage your fingers being chewed by keeping your hands away from their mouth when stroking them.
+Again, this is a great opportunity to teach them that your toes and fingers aren't for them to munch on by giving them the option of kitten teething toys instead – particularly those made of cloth, as they represent an alternative.
+You could also try keeping your fingers away from their mouth when stroking them.

 The link is not clear cut, however, and it is more likely that the biting behavior was due to changes in the way their owners behaved, such as reduced responsiveness – depressed individuals often make less eye contact compared to those without depression.
 The data is also slightly skewed, as many depressed people are advised to get a pet to help them feel calmer, so are far more likely to own a cat.